parkerhoyes/dodixie/README.md

 abstract API that internally leverages Poloniex's trading API to make trades, analyze market data, place loans, or make deposits / withdrawals.

+The following assumptions about the Poloniex API were made during the development of this library.
+After thorough testing, it appears as though all of these assumptions are correct; however, they are not documented by Poloniex.

+- The unit of least precision (ULP) of all currencies on Poloniex is 0.00000001.
+- API calls that take a time range (eg. `returnTradeHistory`) are inclusive on both the start and end of the range.
+- A trade's fees are always rounded up to the nearest ULP.
+- If the `returnTradeHistory` commands limit output to 50000 trades, the trades returned are chronologically contiguous (but not necessarily chronologically ordered).
+Otherwise, if the output is not 50000 trades, `returnTradeHistory` excludes no trades from the time range specified.

 ## Disclaimers

 This project is not officially sanctioned by Poloniex.